 Nafl prayers are voluntary prayers that are not obligatory but are highly encouraged in Islam.
-They are divided into two categories:
+In this article, we provide a comprehensive list of nafl prayers to help you understand their types, timings, and rewards.
+Generally, these voluntary prayers are divided into two main categories:

-- Sunnah Mu’akkadah (Confirmed Sunnah): These are the prayers that the Prophet Muhammad (ﷺ) consistently performed and strongly encouraged.
+- Sunnah Mu’akkadah (Confirmed Sunnah): Prayers that the Prophet Muhammad (ﷺ) consistently performed.

 Additionally, there are other Nafl prayers that are not tied to specific times and can be performed at any time, except during prohibited hours.